Instance Selection for GANs: Related Work

 \subsection{Instance Selection}

-Instance selection is a data preprocessing technique commonly used in the classification setting to select a subset of data from a larger collection~\cite{olvera2010review}.
-In general, there are two main approaches to instance selection: wrapper methods, and filter methods.
-Wrapper methods attempt to reduce the size of the dataset to a more manageable size while preserving samples along class boundaries, while filter methods try to clean the dataset by eliminating noisy samples near class boundaries.
+Instance selection is a data preprocessing technique commonly used in the classification setting to select a subset of data from a larger collection~\citep{olvera2010review}.
+In general, instance selection methods either attempt to reduce the size of the dataset to a more manageable size while retaining informative data points, or try to clean the dataset by eliminating noisy data points.
 Though commonly used in the setting of big data, instance selection has received little attention from the generative modelling community. \citet{nuha2018training} explore the impact of reducing the size of the training set when training GANs.
 However, they select data points randomly, and no significant improvement in performance is observed from the removal of data.
+Core-set selection has been shown to be useful for improving GAN performance when training with small mini-batches, but it ultimately does not improve image fidelity over large mini-batch training \citep{sinha2019small}.
+Whereas core-set selection attempts to select mini-batches that mimic the distribution of the original dataset, our proposed technique purposefully redefines the target distribution so as to maximize the density of the data manifold.